luketudge/introduction-to-programming/topics/extras/glossary.md

 ## refactor

 Sometimes we may want to change the structure of a program, but without actually changing its behavior.
 For example, we may want our program to be more clearly readable, or to be easier to modify.
-Rewriting a program without changing any of its behavior is termed 'refactoring' the program.
+Reorganizing a program without changing any of its behavior is termed 'refactoring' the program.

 ## return